 At St Joseph's Charlestown, our Kindergarten transition program is progressive to ensure a smooth transition to starting school.
 Bookings for school tours and an interview with the principal are offered in Terms 1 and 2.
-Applications for enrolment are open during Catholic Schools Week at the start of the year (March) and then offers of enrolment are sent out at the end of June.
+Applications for enrolment are open from March each year, and then offers of enrolment are sent out at the end of June.
 During Term 4, we hold a Kindergarten information morning for parents who are sending their child to St Joseph's.
 Following this, our transition sessions are held during Term 4 of each year.
 Both parents and children have an opportunity to come to the transition sessions to meet the class teachers and their Year 6 buddy, as well as other children starting Kindergarten.
 Together we engage in a variety of play-based activities and stories while becoming more familiar with our school environment here at St Joseph's.